philber/entra-verifiedid-tour/part-1/README.md

 ### Issuance JSON structure

-To call the VC Client API to start the issuance process, the VC Request API needs a JSON structure payload like below.
+To start the issuance process, the Request Service REST API needs a JSON structure payload like below from the code sample application.

 ```JSON
 {